Sequoia/afonigizer/README.md

 ###Todo
 * Better randomize function (aquire from underscore)
-* Refactor for more public methods

 ###Roadmap
 * *i18n support*!!
-* decoupling site/language configs from module (I'll probably leave English/Facebook as a default) ** Remove site configs
+* decoupling site/language configs from module (I'll probably leave English/Facebook as a default)
+	* Remove site configs
-** Allow other configurations to be loaded
+	* Allow other configurations to be loaded
-** Allow other "common words" to be loaded
+	* Allow other "common words" to be loaded
 * Afonigizer "mode": updates page as new domnodes are loaded (see throttle branch)
 * "Settings": only first names, only last names, pics or not etc.
 * Test suite